 ii.
 Standards for day camps are:

 a.
-Training for Youth Program staff must include, at a minimum, review of this Policy and procedures under this Policy, including the Guidelines for Working with Minors set out below; and completion of the online training course from the College’s training vendor, Campus Clarity: EDU - Protect Children or another online training course.
-Contact the Title IX Coordinator for access to online training.
+Training for Youth Program staff must include, at a minimum, review of this Policy and procedures under this Policy, including the Guidelines for Working with Minors set out below; and completion of the online training course from the College’s training vendor, or another online training course.
+Contact the Title IX Coordinator and Equity Officer for access to online.

 b.
-When traveling off-campus for activities in conjunction with Youth Programs, Youth Programs should also follow the above guidelines for the appropriate supervision and safety of Minors.
+When traveling off-campus for activities in conjunction with Youth Programs, Youth Programs should also follow the guidelines below for the appropriate supervision and safety of

 6. Electronic Communication and Social Media

 a.
 Youth Program staff shall not have any direct electronic communications with Minors in Youth Programs unless it is related to Youth Program activities and another Authorized Adult is included on the

 b.
 Youth Program staff shall not “friend,” send messages, send photos, or otherwise contact any Minors from their personal social media accounts.

 7. Rules of Conduct

 Youth Program participants and staff must abide by all College rules and may be removed from the program for non-compliance with rules, including but not limited to the following: